jo2267/Double-bilayer-CrI3-simulation/README.md

 The total energy is minimized by the semi-implicit method combined with backtracking line search [see Chap.
 3 of Exl, L. (2014). ["Tensor grid methods for micromagnetic simulations"](https://doi.org/10.34726/hss.2014.21425) ].

+### Monte Carlo

+The code can also implement Monte Carlo simulations by the Metropolis-Hastings algorithm.
+See LLG.py for an example of usage.

+### Landau–Lifshitz–Gilbert dynamics

+Real-time dynamics governed by the Landau–Lifshitz–Gilbert equation can be simulated as well.
+See LLG.py for an example of usage.

 ### Dependencies

 - `scipy`